Hey, busy people in the world!

 Change the way you wash your hair.
 Frequent washing can be damaging, especially when it is colored or bleached.
 Try limiting your hair washing to at least three times a week, so your hair does not lose its natural oils and proteins.

-Now, if you are still having trouble with buildup and struggle to find the right solution, we recommend the Joico K Pack Clarifying Shampoo, this helps detoxify your hair from root to tip.
-It does not only have antibacterial properties, but it immediately balances your hair to its natural pH level.
+Now, if you are still having trouble with buildup and struggle to find the right solution, we recommend a weekly clarifying shampoo, this helps detoxify your hair from root to tip, removing impurities and excess oils.

 2. Educate Yourself

-Knowing your hair type is essential.
-You should know what is best for you, and determining your hair type is dependent on what product you should use.
+Knowing your hair type is essential as it helps you narrow down on your options.
 This way, you are not only saving money, but you are using the right product necessary for your exact needs.

 3: Brush Away